T - The result object type returned by this futurepublic class ImmediateFailureListenableFuture<T>

 java.util.concurrent.TimeUnit unit) |

-Future.get(long, TimeUnit) except instead of providing a result, this will
+java.util.concurrent.TimeUnit unit)Similar to Future.get(long, TimeUnit)except instead of providing a result, this will

 functions. |